a76-zz/dnd-tree/README.md

 One siginificant difference is that not any position in the list is dropable and it is required to detect whether particular position is dropable or not.
 That logic is the most difficult and important.

-After drag and drop is completed on the drop phase it is necessary to detect which structural changes should be performed to receive completely equivalent vision after tree data flatenization.
+On the drop phase it is necessary to detect what structural changes should be performed to receive completely equivalent vision after tree data flatenization.

 So it is required to perform revers operation from flatenization to the tree data structure.